harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-09-start-here-to-make-a-useful-covid-19-tracker-with-node-js.md

 We have created the framework we need to build our COVID-19 Tracker.
 Let's build the real thing!

-First, let's make this look more like a real Web app.
+First, we should make this look more like a real Web app.
 In Visual Studio Code Terminal, let's use a library called Pug to help us manage our HTML.
 We used NPM to install Pug when we started this tutorial.

 You can learn more about [getting started with Pug](https://pugjs.org/api/getting-started.html).